numpy/numpy/doc/source/dev/howto-docs.rst

 First steps
 --------------------

-Fixes to technical inaccuracies take high priority -- a docstring missing a parameter, a faulty description of a function/parameter/method, etc. Other "structural" defects like broken links are also high priority.
-Corrections can be proposed via pull requests as they are straightforward to review.
+Fixes to technical inaccuracies take high priority -- a docstring missing a parameter, a faulty description of a function/parameter/method, and so on.

-Changes to improve clarity are less straightforward.
-Rather than plunging ahead with a PR, it's safer to raise your points first as issues.
-This can save you from wasting your time on undesired changes.
+Other "structural" defects like broken links also get priority.
+Problems like these can be addressed by a `pull request (PR)
+<https://numpy.org/devdocs/dev/index.html#devindex>`__ if you know how to do
+one; otherwise please `open an issue <https://github.com/numpy/numpy/issues>`__.

+Typos and misspellings fall on a lower rung; we welcome hearing about them but may not be able to fix them promptly.
+These too can be handled as pull requests or issues.

+Obvious mistakes in wording (like leaving out a "not") fall in the typo category, but other rewordings face a judgment call.
+Only if a change is significant and compellingly better is it likely to go forward.
+Thus it's best to lay it out first in an issue.

 To propose major additions, such as a new tutorial, write to the `mailing list
 <https://mail.python.org/mailman/listinfo/numpy-discussion>`__.